-D3.3.
-The match captain of the team arranging the venue shall be responsible for advising the other team's match captain in writing of the venue arrangements and conditions of use so they are received seven days before the date of the match and shall also be responsible for setting up boards, sets and clocks and providing scoresheets.
+- D3.3.
+The match captain of the team arranging the venue shall be responsible for advising the other team's match captain in writing of the venue arrangements and conditions of use so they are received seven days before the date of the match and shall also be responsible for setting up boards, sets and clocks and providing scoresheets. - D3.4.

-D3.4.
 At the request of either match captain, made not less than seven days before the match takes place, a neutral arbiter shall be appointed.
 Upon receiving such a request, the National Controller will make a suitable appointment, which may not be appealed against.
-Both counties will be charged £20 at the conclusion of the Championship, and the ECF will pay the arbiter's expenses.
+Both counties will be charged £25 at the conclusion of the

+Championship, and the ECF will pay the arbiter's expenses.
 It is strongly recommended that counties arrange for arbiters to be present at each match.

-D3.5 Any match other than at a central venue may be played as a hybrid match by agreement between the team captains provided that:

-- (a) the ECF guidelines for hybrid matches at Section F of the ECF Tournament Rules are followed; - (b) a neutral arbiter is present at each venue; and - (c) the National Controller is notified and provided with details of the arrangements at least 7 days before the match.

-D3.6 Where applicable government legislation and/or guidance allows people to meet but sets a limit on how close they can be Section E of the ECF Tournament Rules permitting any game to be played using two boards shall apply and any requested variation thereof approved by the National Controller.

-D3.7 Venues and playing conditions must be compliant with any HMG or local government covid-19 regulations in force at the time of the match.
+- D3.5.
+Any match other than at a central venue may be played as a hybrid match by agreement between the team captains provided that: - (a) the ECF guidelines for hybrid matches at Section F of the ECF Tournament Rules are followed; - (b) a neutral arbiter is present at each venue; and - (c) the National Controller is notified and provided with details of the arrangements at least 7 days before the match. - D3.6.
+Where applicable government legislation and/or guidance allows people to meet but sets a limit on how close they can be Section E of the ECF Tournament Rules permitting any game to be played using two boards shall apply and any requested variation thereof approved by the National Controller. - D3.7.
+Venues and playing conditions must be compliant with any HMG or local government covid-19 regulations in force at the time of the match.
 Organisers of venues are strongly advised to undertake a covid-19 risk assessment in conjunction with the venue as appropriate and to follow any government and ECF guidance as to covid mitigations to reduce the risk of spread of infection.

 D4.
-Defaults
+Default Fees and Compensation

+- D4.1 Default Should any County, having been nominated by its Union for the Final Stage of any of the Championships and having accepted such nomination in accordance with Section B, default any match, or any game in a match, it shall be subject to a default fee paid to the ECF as Competition Organisers as follows: - D4.1.1 Last minute defaults (less than 24 hours before the day of the match) - £20 per game defaulted or £100 per match defaulted, whichever is less. - D4.1.2 Pre-notified defaults declared in advance (ie more than 24 hours before the day of the match) to the opposing captain and National Controller - £10 per game defaulted or £50 per match defaulted, whichever is less unless a lesser amount is agreed between the two teams. - D4.2 Compensation The defaulting team will also be liable to pay such of its opponent's reasonable expenses incurred attributable to the default (e.g. venue costs, refreshments or travel etc).
+Where compensation is due payments should be made direct between the teams concerned. - D4.3 Disputes In the event that Counties fail to agree compensation due or the defaulting county fails to pay any default fee or agreed compensation timeously either captain or county may refer the matter to the National Controller (whose decision shall be final) to decide the level of compensation and for the ECF to take further action as appropriate including raising an invoice for payment.
+Any compensation monies received by the ECF will be forwarded to the innocent county offended against.

+D5.
+Non-payment